WebAssembly/function-references/proposals/function-references/Overview.md

 #### Locals

-Typing of local instructions is updated to account for uninitialized locals.
+Typing of local instructions is updated to account for the initialization status of locals.

 * `local.get $x`
   - `local.get $x : [] -> [t]`